TechTouchABI/MAB-AI/README.md

 </p>

-MAB.ai V2 has achieved 10x performance of MAB.ai V1 { https://github.com/TechTouchABI/MAB.ai } using state-of-the-art neural networks on a Intel Moviduis NCS USB stick, compared to our CPU and yours :)
+MAB.ai V2 has achieved 10x performance of MAB.ai V1 { https://github.com/TechTouchABI/MAB.ai } using state-of-the-art neural networks on a Intel Moviduis NCS USB stick, compared to our CPU and yours as well.
+To integrate Moviduis NCS with your CPU on Ubuntu 16.04 please visit https://github.com/movidius/ncsdk
+The Intel® Movidius™ Neural Compute software developer kit (NCSDK) is provided for users of the Intel® Movidius™ Neural Compute Stick (Intel® Movidius™ NCS).
+It includes software tools, an API, and examples, so developers can create software that takes advantage of the accelerated neural network capability provided by the Intel Movidius NCS hardware.

 Check out the MAB.ai V2 performance on vimeo:https://vimeo.com/270219767

 We have also added an AR scene to enhance the experience

 Reinforcement learning is learning what to do - how to map situations to actions - so as to maximize a numerical reward signal.
 The learner is not told which actions to take, as in most forms of machine learning, but instead must discover which actions